spgennard/vscode_cobol/README.md

 I would like to thank the follow contributors for providing patches, fixes, kind words of wisdom and enhancements.

 - Ted John of Berkshire, UK

- Contributions originally provided for this that have now been moved into the GnuCOBOL extension where provided by:

-- Kevin Abel of Lincoln, NE, USA
-- Simon Sobisch of Germany